Garvit-32/Audio-Genre-Classification/README.md

     code .
     ```

-- To run the application on streamlit
-- Run the following command on terminal
+- Create and activate virtual environment
     ```
+    pipenv shell
+    ```
+- Use pipenv to install other dependencies from `requirements.txt`
+    ```
+    pipenv install -r requirements.txt

+    ```

+- Launch the application
+    ```
     streamlit run app.py
     ```

-- This will generate a url.
-Copy the url and run into your browser.
+- Copy the generated url and run into your browser.